 The Cripps Mission was sent by the British government to India in March 1942 to obtain Indian cooperation for the British war efforts in the 2nd World War.
 It was headed by Sir Richard Stafford Cripps, a labour minister in Winston Churchill’s coalition government in Britain.
+Important for IAS Exam, Cripps Mission is an important topic under Modern Indian History.

 - Japan was advancing outside the eastern borders of India and the fall of Burma was a jolt to the British in the war.
 The threat of a Japanese invasion on India was looming and Indian support was essential for Britain’s war efforts.